 Get acquainted with our mascot as well and learn the history of its creation.

 You can see that Blue Carrot has dealt with various tasks and cases, and we can assure you every character ever created solved its challenging task a hundred and ten percent because we always knew whether the character was a mere design element, or if it had a more important role in the story.
 The importance of animated personages in an explainer video is great, however, it’s determined by the right understanding of their overall role in the story.

 We should also underline that the goal most companies pursue – to personalize their brands – cannot necessarily be reached through animated characters.
 The key aspects here are the situations we picture in the frame, no matter whether direct or indirect images are used.

 Doubt it?—Just look at this video and see that it’s as appealing as if you met real people.

 If you want to market your brand effectively, it’s reasonable to invest in video, which is already expected to constitute 80% of the overall Internet traffic in 2021.
-Now that you know the process and the key factors to make both your explainer video and its characters engaging and appealing to your target audience, you can come to Blue Carrot with an idea, and we’ll make a unique and memorable video product to make your brand stand out!
+Now that you know the process and the key factors to make both your explainer video and its characters appealing to your target audience, can come to Blue Carrot with an idea!
+We’ll help with explainer video estimation and make a unique, and memorable video product to make your brand stand out!